University of Technology Sydney

 Description

 In this subject, students deepen their understanding of storytelling through longer and long form digital text writing and photojournalism in freelance and solo settings, using a variety of platforms.
-Students are introduced to the role of news narrative in the delineation of character, circumstance, conflict and resolution.
+Students are introduced to the role of news narrative in the delineation of character, circumstance, issues and solution/resolution.
 They learn the mechanics of longform writing through research, story structure, voice, interviewing technique and language selection.
 Students acquire skills in the visual language of photojournalism and how to craft feature stories from pitch to publication.
-They explore innovative, digital uses of longform journalism via a range of cutting-edge tools and technologies and work with industry partners to curate and showcase their photojournalism work.
+They explore innovative, digital uses of longform journalism via a range of cutting-edge tools and technologies.

 Subject learning objectives (SLOs)